 11:00 a.m.: Planning time with others from your Senate district

-11:30 a.m.: Planning time with others from your Assembly district
+11:30 a.m.: Lunch and planning time with others from your Assembly district

 12:45 p.m.: Meet at the State Capitol for group photo